cmajor-lang/cmajor/docs/Cmaj Quick Start.md

 A Cmajor *program* refers to any collection of processors, graphs and namespaces.
 A host app can load a Cmaj program, instantiate a *processor* and use it to render audio (or any other type of data).

 A Cmajor *patch* is a bundle which has a form that makes it suitable for use as an audio plugin.
-A patch is folder containing metadata files, program files, and other resources (such as GUI scripts and audio files) which a DAW-like host can load and use like, in the same way they might load a traditional plugin such as a VST or AU.
+A patch is folder containing metadata files, program files, and other resources (such as GUI scripts and audio files) which a DAW-like host can load and use in the same way that they might load a traditional plugin such as a VST or AU.

 The Cmajor tools include utilities to load patches via a VST/AU plugin, and can also code-generate a native VST/AU plugin from a patch.